Data Protection at Northumbria Police

-Should you wish to know what information is held about you on the Police National Computer you will need to apply to the Association of Chief Police Officers Criminal Records Office (ACRO).
+Should you wish to know what information is held about you on the Police National Computer you will need to apply to the ACRO Criminal Records Office.
 The below link contains all instructions on how to apply.
-ACRO can be contacted on 02380479920 or email firstname.lastname@example.org.
+ACRO can be contacted on 02380479920 or email email@example.com.
 This service is NOT carried out by Northumbria Police.

 Anyone needing a Police Certificate to apply for emigration,visas, work permits or residency in Australia, Canada, New Zealand, South Africa and the United States should download the application form for an ACPO Police Certificate from the ACRO website.

 Please note: This certificate is processed entirely by the ACPO Criminal Records Office (ACRO) and all submissions and enquiries should be made to ACRO. through the following routes:

 Telephone: 02380479920 (during their office opening hours of 08:30 - 16:30, Monday to Friday)

 Please do not return the ACRO Police Certificate application form to Northumbria Police.

 If you require a disclosure for employment purposes, and you live in England, Scotland or Wales, please contact the following for assistance:

 England and Wales: Disclosure and Barring Service (DBS) https://www.gov.uk/request-copy-criminal-record

 Scotland: Disclosure Scotland www.mygov.scot/disclosure-types/

 Early deletion of Biometric Information from National Police Systems